linode/docs/docs/guides/security/ssl/enabling-https-using-certbot-with-apache-on-centos-7/index.md

 2.  **A registered domain name with DNS records pointing to the IPv4 (and optionally IPv6) address of your server.** A domain can be obtained through any registrar and can utilize any DNS service, such as Linode's [DNS Manager](/docs/platform/manager/dns-manager/).
 Review the [DNS Records: An Introduction](/docs/networking/dns/dns-records-an-introduction/) guide for more information on configuring DNS.

-3.  **The Apache web server software installed on your server and configured for your domain.** You can review the [How to Install Apache Web Server on CentOS 8](/docs/guides/how-to-install-apache-web-server-centos-8/) guide for information on installing and configuring Apache.
+3.  **The Apache web server software installed on your server and configured for your domain.** You can review the [How to Install Apache on CentOS 7](/docs/guides/install-and-configure-apache-on-centos-7/) guide for information on installing and configuring Apache.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.